Skip to content

 • Error Boundaries: Handlers are wrapped with minimal overhead

-• PubSub: Uses platform-native implementations (Bun, Cloudflare DO, etc.) for maximum performance
+• PubSub: Lazily initialized—zero overhead for applications that don't use broadcasting.
+Uses platform-native implementations (Bun, Cloudflare DO, etc.) for maximum performance when enabled

 • Type Safety: Zero runtime overhead—all type checking happens at compile time